Jdtanacredi/BEWD_NYC_5_Homework/Justin_Tanacredi/Proposal/final_project_proposal.md

 **Possible Dificulties**

-* The hardest part of completing this project will be finding a payment system that handles information similar to Kickstarter.
+* Finding a payment system that handles information similar to Kickstarter.
+Receives payment information in the beginning, but does not charge until product ends.
 * Handling a database with multiple tables/columns